Jamie Roberts: 2012 Autumn Internationals

-Wales fared badly in the 2012 Autumn internationals, losing all 4 of their games against Argentina, Australia, New Zealand and Samoa.
-But Roberts was a stand-out performer playing 3 games in the series in his usual inside centre position.
+Although Wales lost all four of their matches in the 2012 Autumn internationals, against Argentina, Australia, New Zealand and Samoa, Roberts was a stand-out performer, playing three games in his usual inside centre position.

 2013 Six Nations

-Wales were crowned 2013 Six Nations champions despite losing 22–30 at home to Ireland in the opening game.
-Roberts was central to this success, starting all 5 games including a famous 30-3 demolition over England at the Millennium Stadium in the final game, denying England a Grand Slam in the process.
+Wales were crowned 2013 Six Nations champions despite losing 30–22 at home to Ireland in the opening game.
+Roberts was central to this success, starting all five games, including a famous 30–3 win over England at the Millennium Stadium in the final game, denying England a Grand Slam in the process.

 2013 British & Irish Lions tour to Australia

-Roberts was selected for 2013 Lions tour down under and started in the decisive 3rd and final test at the ANZ Stadium in Sydney, where he scored the final try in the 41-16 demolition.
+Roberts was selected for 2013 Lions tour down under and started in the decisive third and final test at the ANZ Stadium in Sydney, where he scored the final try in a 41–16 victory.

 Final season at Cardiff Blues

-Roberts played 12 games and scored 2 tries during his final season at Cardiff Blues, a record restricted by international demands and injury.
+Roberts played 12 games and scored two tries in his final season at Cardiff Blues, a record restricted by international demands and injury.